Rosettea/Hilbish/docs/lunacolors.md

 - magenta
 - cyan
 - white

 Styles:
+- reset
 - bold
 - dim
 - italic
 - underline
 - invert

 For the colors, there are background and bright variants.
-The background color variants have a suffix of `Bg` and bright has a prefix of `bright`.
+Background color variants have a `Bg` suffix, while bright variants use the `bright` prefix.
-Note that appropriate camel casing has to be applied to them.
-So bright blue would be `brightBlue` and background cyan would be `cyanBg`.
+These can also be combined.
+Note that appropriate camel casing must be applied.
+For example, bright blue would be written as `brightBlue`, a cyan background as `cyanBg`, and combining them would result in `brightBlueBg`.